roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | 25          |

---1.
-What is the total sales for the 4 weeks before and after 2020-06-15?
-What is the growth or reduction rate in actual values and percentage of sales?
+**1. What is the total sales for the 4 weeks before and after 2020-06-15?
+What is the growth or reduction rate in actual values and percentage of sales?**
 ```
 with temp_cte AS (SELECT
 SUM(CASE WHEN (week_number BETWEEN 21 AND 24)